 This campaign was inspired by Molly, a GBS mom, who encourages everyone to find their own way to spread the message about GBS.
 The goal of our #starttheGBSconversation campaign is to simply get people talking about GBS in their communities and perinatal healthcare providers talking to their patients about GBS disease prevention.
-Although healthcare providers usually have printed information to give their patients, some people struggle with how to get involved.
+Some people struggle with how to get involved.
 A simple conversation can have a big impact.
 But starting the conversation is usually the most difficult.
-Molly starts her conversation with a bracelet that has colored stones representing the awareness ribbon.
-Whether you begin yours with a bracelet, a key chain, a mug, or even a simple "hello," you too can #starttheGBSconversation!
+Whether you begin a conversation with a brochure, a GBS fact, or even a simple "hello," you too can #starttheGBSconversation!

 |